 There can be no assurance that our agreement with Aadi will result in a successfully consummated transaction.
-If the Merger is not completed, our board of directors, in discharging its fiduciary obligations to our shareholders, will evaluate other strategic alternatives or financing options that may be available.
+If the Merger is not completed, our Board of Directors, in discharging its fiduciary obligations to our shareholders, will evaluate other strategic alternatives or financing options that may be available.
 There is no guarantee that we will achieve any such alternatives.
 If no transaction is completed, our Board of Directors may decide to pursue a dissolution and liquidation of our Company.
 In such an event, the amount of cash available for distribution to our shareholders will depend heavily on the timing of such decision and, ultimately, such liquidation, since the amount of cash available for distribution continues to decrease as we fund our operations while we evaluate our strategic alternatives.
 In addition, if our Board of Directors were to approve and recommend, and our shareholders were to approve, a dissolution and liquidation of our Company, we would be required under Delaware corporate law to pay our outstanding obligations, as well as to make reasonable provision for contingent and unknown obligations, prior to making any distributions in liquidation to our shareholders.
 Our commitments and contingent liabilities may include (i) obligations under our employment and related agreements with certain employees that provide for severance and other payments following a termination of employment occurring for various reasons, including a change in control of our Company; (ii) potential litigation against us, and other various claims and legal actions arising in the ordinary course of business; and (iii) non-cancelable facility lease obligations.
-As a result of this requirement, a portion of our assets may need to be reserved pending the resolution of bulgidation were pursued, our Board of Directors, in consultation with its advisors, would need to evaluate these matters and make a determination about a reasonable amount to reserve.
-Accordingly, holders of our common stock could lose all or a signifi
+As a result of this requirement, a portion of our assets may need to be reserved pending the resolution of such obligations, and the timing of any such resolution is uncertain.
+In addition, we may be subject to litigation or other claims related to a dissolution and liquidation of our Company.
+If a dissolution and liquidation were pursued, our Board of Directors, in consultation with its advisors, would need to evaluate these matters and make a determination about a reasonable amount to reserve.
+Accordingly, holders of our common stock could lose all or a significant portion of their investment in the event of a liquidation, dissolution or winding up of our Company.